autodesk-forks/USD/docs/user_guides/schemas/extGpuBuffer/external_gpu_buffer_proposal.md

 promise, and it is the reason a foreign-device producer cannot publish this shape.

+**There is no sync child, and it is optional here.** With a GL producer and a GL consumer sharing one context, commands execute in submission order, so if the producer records its write before Storm records its read the ordering is implicit — no published semaphore, and nothing more for the producer to do.
+The sync child earns its keep only when the two sides are *distinct* submissions that GL cannot order for free — a separate producer queue, or a foreign-device / foreign-API producer — which is what the Vulkan examples below add.

 What this publish cannot do is serve a Vulkan consumer.
 Storm on Vulkan sees a `backendApi` it does not match, finds no import cluster to fall back to, and reads the CPU value instead.
 The rest of the examples are Vulkan-consumer publishes,